 Drowning in Debt

-It was in that moment in the bank lobby back in 2011 that we decided enough was enough.
+At that moment in the bank lobby back in 2011, we decided enough was enough.
 It was time to face the fact that we were slowly going down a path of debt accumulation that would be difficult to unwind if we continued pressing forward.
 Next would have been an even bigger house and nicer cars.
-Instead, we made a decision that day to face our debt and begin paying it off.
+But instead, we decided that day to face our debt and begin paying it off.

-Here’s the thing: besides the lake house purchase, all of those events are relatively normal in today’s society.
-Maybe not in the financial independence community though definitely in this day and age.
-I’m not saying it’s right or wrong but that’s reality.
+Here’s the thing: besides the lake house purchase, all those events are relatively standard in today’s society.
+Maybe not in the financial independence community, though definitely in this day and age.
+I’m not saying it’s right or wrong, but that’s reality.

-Looking back, there are some things we could have done differently to avoid debt.
-Though at the same time I do not regret any of these decisions.
-We like our home, our cars have had long lives, our wedding was memorable and one of the best times in our lives, the student debt allowed Mrs. FP to do something she loves, and some of our best family memories have been made at that lake house.
-In fact, last year we spent a full month of our year at the lake house.
+There are some things we could have done differently to avoid debt.
+But, at the same time, I do not regret any of these decisions.
+We like our home, our cars have had long lives, and our wedding was memorable and one of the best times in our lives, the student debt allowed Mrs. FP to do something she loves, and some of our best family memories have been made at that lake house.
+Last year we spent an entire month of our year at the lake house.

-As much as I hate debt, it has allowed us to build a life that I love.
+As much as I hate debt, it has allowed us to build a life I love.

 The key is not going so far down the path to where you’re not able to dig out.
-I feel like we were on the brink of the point of no return in 2011.
-We could have continued to accumulate debt but we chose to turn things around.
+I feel like we were on the brink of no return in 2011.
+We could have continued accumulating debt but chose to turn things around.

 It’s Okay to Be in Debt

 The church I go to has a saying.
-“It’s okay not to be okay, it’s just not okay to stay that way.”
+“It’s okay not to be okay; it’s just not okay to stay that way.”
 My view on debt is similar.
-It’s okay to go into debt, it’s just not okay to stay in debt.
-At some point you have to face your debt, otherwise it can be difficult to make progress financially.
+It’s okay to go into debt; it’s just not okay to stay in debt.
+You have to face your debt; otherwise, it can be challenging to make progress financially.

-So don’t feel guilty about getting the college degree, paying for a nice wedding, or taking on a mortgage.
+So don’t feel guilty about getting a college degree, paying for a lovely wedding, or taking on a mortgage.
 Just be smart about it.
-Don’t buy a home that takes up half your take home pay, consider the state college instead of the expensive private school, or buy the gently used Honda instead of the brand new Mercedes.
+Don’t buy a home that takes up half your take-home pay; consider the state college instead of the expensive private school, or buy the gently used Honda instead of the brand new Mercedes.

 Why Many People Can’t Relate to the Financial Independence Movement

 The more we can tell stories of what it was like early on in our debt freedom or financial independence journeys, the more people can relate.
-Back in 2011 when we were deep in debt, it felt like we were spiraling out of control.
+For example, in 2011, when we were deep in debt, it felt like we were spiraling out of control.
 It made life much more stressful.

-If you are reading this and don’t know where to start, leave a comment or send me an email.
+If you are reading this and don’t know where to start, leave a comment or email me.
 I want to help people who don’t know what to do next.
-I don’t make any money off this blog right now, so there’s no strings attached.
-Personal finance can be overwhelming but when you take a step back the concepts are relatively simple.
+I don’t make any money off this blog, so no strings are attached.
+Personal finance can be overwhelming, but the concepts are relatively simple when you take a step back.

-There is a fine line between making smart financial decisions and going out and living life.
-The answer includes being intentional with your decisions and knowing what brings you happiness, but we all know it’s never that easy.
+There is a fine line between making intelligent financial decisions and going out and living life.
+The answer includes being intentional with your choices and knowing what brings you happiness, but we all know it’s never that easy.
 That line is different for each of us.
-And the reality is that not everyone cares about money as much as me or others in the personal finance community.
+And the reality is that not everyone cares about money as much as I or others in the personal finance community.

 I agree with you.
 There is a place for debt, and there is also good debt vs bad debt.
 As a finance professional, I try to talk to my hardcore #FI friends about these types of concepts and they aren’t very receptive.
 Great article!